Skip to Content

 7:00 pm — Bedtime

 It includes 3 hours of daytime sleep and 11 to 12-hours of nighttime sleep.
-This is a great sleep schedule for a 7-month old or 8-month old once they’ve fully transitioned to two naps!
+This is a great set schedule for a 7-month old or 8-month old once they’ve fully transitioned to two naps!

-Some babies (like mine) will take a longer morning nap and then an hour nap in the afternoon.
+Some babies (like mine) will take a longer first nap and then an hour nap in the afternoon.
 As long as they are able to handle the wake windows and getting the appropriate amount of day sleep, I let them do it!

-Remember that it takes time to transition to the new schedule.
-Shorter naps or early wake ups are common during the 3 to 2 nap transition.
-Stick with it and eventually your baby will be on a nice 2-nap schedule!
+Remember that this is a transition period as your baby adjusts to the new schedule.
+Shorter naps or early morning wake-ups are common during the 3 to 2 nap transition.